 In both logic types, true = 1 and false = 0; but whether true means high or low differs.
 Company databooks are drawn for general truth tables: an H for high and an L for low.
-(Some tables also have an X for a "don't care" state.)
+(Some tables also have an X for a "don't care" state.
+"Don't care" means that the output does not depend on the state of that variable.)
 The function of the table can differ depending on whether it is interpreted for positive logic or negative logic.